Gary Anandasangaree

+Sathiyasangaree "Gary" Anandasangaree (சத்தியசங்கரி ஆனந்தசங்கரி; born 1973) is a Canadian politician and lawyer who has been Minister of Public Safety since 2025.
+A member of the Liberal Party, Anandasangaree was elected to the House of Commons in 2015 and currently serves as the member of Parliament (MP) for Scarborough—Guildwood—Rouge Park.

+Anandasangaree was previously Minister of Crown–Indigenous Relations and Northern Affairs from 2024 to 2025 and Minister of Justice and Attorney General of Canada from March to May 2025.
+He is only the second minister of Tamil descent to hold federal office, following Anita Anand.

 Early life and family

-Anandasangaree is the son of V. Anandasangaree, a leading Sri Lankan Tamil politician.
-His parents separated in 1980 and he and his mother moved to Ireland.
-They had planned to return to Sri Lanka in July 1983 when the Black July anti-Tamil riots broke out.
-Changing plans, Anandasangaree and his mother travelled to Canada on August 31, 1983.
+Anandasangaree, born in Jaffna, Sri Lanka in 1973, is the son of V. Anandasangaree, a leading Sri Lankan Tamil politician, by his second wife, Yogam.
+His parents separated in 1980 and he and his mother moved to Ireland, where she had relatives.
+They had planned to return to Sri Lanka in July 1983; but when the Black July anti-Tamil riots broke out, Anandasangaree and his mother travelled to Canada on August 31, 1983.
 Anandasangaree is estranged from his father and has only met him twice since 1983.

 After high school Anandasangaree attended Carleton University, graduating in 1996 with a B.A. honours degree in political science.
-He is married to Harini Sivalingam.
-They have two daughters.
+He is married and has two children, Bairavi and Sahanah.

 Career

 Anandasangaree worked in real estate as a registered real estate broker between 1996 and 2006.

 Anandasangaree studied at the Osgoode Hall Law School, the law faculty of York University.
 He graduated in 2005 with a LL.B. degree and was called to the bar in 2006.
 Anandasangaree is the principal lawyer at Gary Anandasangaree and Associates, a Toronto law firm specialising in business, real estate and international human rights law.
 He is a member of The Law Society of Upper Canada, Canadian Bar Association, Ontario Bar Association and South Asian Bar Association.

 Anandasangaree has served on various community groups: Canadian Tamils’ Chamber of Commerce (president); Canadian Tamil Congress (counsel); Canadian Tamil Youth Development Centre (chairman); Newcomer Grants for the United Way of Greater Toronto (member); Toronto Board of Trade (member); Toronto City Summit’s Emerging Leaders Network (member); and Youth Challenge Fund (board member).
 He has also lectured at the Centennial College Centre for Small Business and Entrepreneurship.
 He has received the Queen Elizabeth II Golden Jubilee Medal and Queen Elizabeth II Diamond Jubilee Medal.
 He has also been awarded the TREB Award and Henry Marshall Tory Award for Service.

 Anandasangaree has been a vocal campaigner against human rights abuses during the Sri Lankan Civil War and has attended several sessions of the United Nations Human Rights Council.
 This has led to Sinhalese Buddhist nationalists labelling Anandasangaree as a member of the militant Liberation Tigers of Tamil Eelam (LTTE).
-However, LTTE supporters openly backed Anandasangaree's conservative opponent during the 2015 federal election campaign.